starcoinorg/starcoin-cookbook/docs/02-getting-started/01-install/02-install-by-docker.md

 # Install by docker

-Starcoin supports running nodes via Docker, so you can install Starcoin via a Docker image.
+Starcoin supports running nodes through Docker, and provides `starcoin` application images, which can be directly pulled to run locally.

 ## Pull the Docker image